Stoma problems by StoCare.

 • Stay hydrated

 Some stoma blockages can be treated at home.
 Short walks, gently heating or massaging your abdominal area and eating/drinking liquids can help if you suspect you have a blockage.
-However, it’s important that you contact your stoma nurse or GP for advice if you suspect you have a blocked stoma (especially if you have an ileostomy, as these are often more severe).
+However, it’s important that you contact your stoma nurse or GP for advice if you suspect you have a bowel obstruction (especially if you have an ileostomy, as these are often more severe).

 An image of a stoma bag and stoma seal on a pink surface surrounded by fruit.